 3. Legend of the Black Queen

 The origin story of the Plitvice Lakes involves a mysterious lady.
 Prošćansko Lake is connected to the ‘Legend of the Black Queen’.
 The legend on ‘Prošnja’ tells the story about a period of drought in the region.
 Inhabitants called upon the magic queen to help them, to which she responded by creating the Plitvice lakes.
-Prošćansko Jezero was believed to be the first lake she created.
+Accordingly, Prošćansko Jezero was believed to be the first lake she created.

 4. Legend of the Cave Monk

 The Lower Lakes canyon area also includes the limestone Šupljara Cave.
 The Šupljara Cave is famous for a legend about a wise monk or hermit (kaluđer) that was believed to live in either Šupljara or Golubnjača Cave.
 According to reports, people used to come to the Plitvice lakes and visit the monk to ask for advice.
-The nearby Kaluđerovo Jezero’s name translates into “Hermit’s Lake”.
+Hence, the nearby Kaluđerovo Jezero’s name translates into “Hermit’s Lake”.

 5. Bizarre Cave Creatures

-The caves of Plitvice Lakes have been inhabited since ancient times.
-The bones of an extinct Pleistocene Cave Bears have been found inside the caves.
+Amazingly, the caves of Plitvice Lakes have been inhabited since ancient times.
+Even the bones of an extinct Pleistocene Cave Bears have been found inside the caves.
 Since the caves remain undisturbed by the bustle of the city or industrial plants, many unique species still live inside the tunnels.
 The humid caves have constant temperatures around 10.5°C, creating unique conditions that are only suitable for specially adapted cave fauna.
 For example, one of these weird animals is one of the tiniest snails on the planet: the Zospeum isselianum is a 1 mm snail with transparent body and shell.
 Other animals include endemic pseudoscorpions, moths, crickets, and millipedes.